lenngro/lanyon/_posts/2020-11-07-Attention-Is-All-You-Need/2020-11-07-Attention-Is-All-You-Need.md

 ## Introduction: History of approaches to sequence modeling and transduction problems
 In the introduction the authors give a brief overview of previous approaches to sequence modeling and transduction problems, i.e. recurrent neural networks such as [long short-term memory][1] or [gated recurrent units][2].
 They describe the **fundamental problem** that those model architectures inhibit, that is the **constraint of sequential computation**.
 Recurrent neural networks factor computation along the symbol positions of the input and output sequences, yielding a sequence of hidden states $$h_{t}$$ for the $$t$$th sequence step, as a function of the previous hidden state $$h_{t-1}$$ and the input $$x_{t}$$ for the position $$t$$.
 This dependency on sequential inputs and computation inherently prevents  parallelization.
 Although different tricks exist that speed up the computation, the underlying problem can't be solved.

 The authors propose a novel model architecture, the _transformer_, that solely **relies on attention mechanisms** to learn global dependencies between input and output and **overcomes the parallelization problem**.
-The transformer achieves new starte of the art translation quality.
+The transformer achieves new state of the art translation quality.

 ## Background: Previous solutions to reduction of sequence computation and the role of self-attention
 The background section describes how previous approaches (Extended Neural GPU, ByteNet, ConvS2S) tried to reduce the amount of sequential computation.
 All of those approaches relied on convolutional neural networks computing representations in parallel for all input and output positions.
 However, the number of computation steps that are required to relate input to output increases with the distance between two positions (linearly for ConvS2S, logarithmically for ByteNet).
 In contrast, the proposed **transformer** architecture **defines a constant number of required operations to process a sequence** (however, _possibly_ at the **cost of reduced prediction quality** due to **averaging attention-weighted positions**).
 This is one of the very key points of the proposed architecture (enabling complex sequence modeling without the need for sequential computation).